Reading Time: 11 minutes

 4. Look at What Your School’s Competitors are Doing

-No matter what you do to nurture leads through your admissions funnel, your school can still be undone by your competitors.
+No matter what you do to nurture leads through your admissions funnel, your competitors can undo your school.

-As prospects research schools and programs, they will likely look at more than one option.
-And if one particular school is more diligent in following up and engaging with them, that will most likely be the school they choose.
+Prospects researching schools and programs will likely look at multiple options.
+And if one particular school is more diligent in following up and engaging with them, that will most likely be their chosen school.

-With that in mind, it’s important to always have one eye on your competitors’ processes.
+With that in mind, always having one eye on your competitors’ processes is important.
 Look at how they capture leads on their website, what personal contact they offer, what events they are running, and anything else they might be doing to attract students that you can learn from.

-You can even ‘mystery shop’ their follow-up process by having someone submit an inquiry and seeing what kind of follow-up they receive.
-This will give you a good sense of what sort of resources you may need to devote to your own process to give your school an edge.
+You can even ‘mystery shop’ their follow-up process by having someone submit an inquiry and see what kind of follow-up they receive.
+This will give you a good sense of what resources you may need to devote to your process to show your school an edge.

 5. Evaluate the Components of Your School’s Lead Nurturing Process